 Scenario 2: Sync Linear Status Changes Back to HubSpot

 The second scenario closes the loop that the first one leaves open.
 Without it, the HubSpot ticket sits at its initial status forever while Linear moves through Backlog, In Progress, In Review, and Done.
+The trigger is Linear's "Watch Issue Updates" module, filtered to status changes.
+The action is updating the matching HubSpot ticket.

 The status mapping is the other place Make's visual builder helps.
 Use a Switch module or a Set Variable with a complex expression to translate Linear states to HubSpot pipeline stages.
 Both are easier to maintain than the equivalent multi-step Zap, especially as the status list grows over time.